gaearon/overreacted.io/src/pages/how-does-react-tell-a-class-from-a-function.md

 }

 new Person('Fred'); // ✅ Okay
-Person('George');   // 🔴 Can’t call class as a function
+Person('George');   // 🔴 Cannot call a class as a function
 ```

 You might have seen code like this in your bundle.
 That’s what all those `_classCallCheck` functions do.
 (You can reduce the bundle size by opting into the “loose mode” with no checks but this might complicate your eventual transition to real native classes.)